Stu Linder

 Stewart Bridgewater Linder (November 8, 1931 – January 12, 2006) was an American film editor with 25 credits.
-He shared the Academy Award for Best Film Editing for the 1966 film Grand Prix (directed by John Frankenheimer), which was the very first film on which Linder was credited as an editor.
+He shared the Academy Award for Best Film Editing for the 1966 film Grand Prix (directed by John Frankenheimer), which was the first film on which Linder was credited as an editor.

 Linder is particularly noted for his long collaboration (1982–2006) with the director Barry Levinson.
-Perhaps the best remembered film from their collaboration, which extended over 20 films, was Rain Man (1988), which won the Academy Award for Best Picture.
+Perhaps the best remembered film from their collaboration, extended over 20 films, was Rain Man (1988), which won the Academy Award for Best Picture.
 Linder won an ACE Eddie award for editing this film, and was nominated for both the Academy Award and the BAFTA Award for Best Editing.

 Death

 Linder died on January 12, 2006, of a heart attack, at the age of 74.

 Legacy

 The 2006 film Man of the Year starring Robin Williams is dedicated to Linder's memory.
 Stu was on location editing this feature when he died of a heart attack.
 His co-editor, Blair Daily was the first on scene.